velodrome-finance/sugar/readme.md

 ## How come?!

-The idea is pretty simple, instead of relying on our API for a structured data set of liquidity pairs data, these contracts can be called in an efficient way to directly fetch the same data off-chain.
+The idea is pretty simple, instead of relying on our API for a structured data set of liquidity pool data, these contracts can be called in an efficient way to directly fetch the same data off-chain.

 What normally would require:
-  1. fetching the number of liquidity pairs
+  1. fetching the number of liquidity pools
-  2. querying every pair address at it's index
+  2. querying every pool address at it's index
-  3. querying pair tokens data
+  3. querying pool tokens data
   4. querying gauge addresses and reward rate

 Takes a single call with _sugar_!